About Grays of Cambridge

 The others are Gray-Nicolls (cricket), Gilbert Rugby, Gilbert Netball and Grays Hockey.

-In 1858 Henry Gray founded the company “H.J.
+In 1858 Gray (pictured below) founded the company “H.J.
 Gray & Sons”.
-Almost a century later, immediately after the Second World War, the name changed to “Grays of Cambridge”.
+In the late 1930’s the name changed to “Grays of Cambridge”.

 Between the 1870’s and 1970’s, Grays released dozens of fine wooden Tennis models, mainly for the British domestic market.